zillow/zind/README.md

 ## Data

 ### Overview
-ZInD is an RGB 360º panoramas dataset containing 71,474 panoramas taken in 1,575 unfurnished residential homes, annotated with 3D room layouts, 2D bounding boxes for W/D/O, merged room layouts, 3D camera poses, and final 2D floor plans.
+ZInD is an RGB 360º panoramas dataset containing 67,448 panoramas taken in 1,575 unfurnished residential homes, annotated with 3D room layouts, 2D bounding boxes for W/D/O, merged room layouts, 3D camera poses, and final 2D floor plans.

+**The stats reported here are slightly different from those reported in the CVPR paper.
+If you need to cite the stats, please use the stats reported here.**

 Please refer to [data organization](data_organization.md) for more details.

 ### Capture Process